 Using our call recording facility assists you in training new staff, allows you to monitor calls for quality and assurance purposes and provides comfort in the event of settling an ongoing dispute.

 Of course another consideration is promotional marketing and brand awareness.
 Are your customers reminded about promotions, new services, and other key benefits each time they call?
 The best way to know would be to monitor the compliance of your staff.

 We work with customers that have found real success with retention and new client sales simply by reviewing and correcting phone interactions using call recording.

 Online access to comprehensive live call statistics in addition to network call recording can assist you in call handling, productivity, call patterns and caller behaviour enabling you to make informed business decisions.

 We offer many flavours of PCI compliant call recording across a variety of products including; SIP channels, Inbound virtual numbers, Auto Attendants, and our Contact Centre suite.

 Dependant on which service you require the recording option will vary.
-Whilst our Contact Centre Suite and SIP services will take your business out of PCI Scope by removing the card details from the call, you may simply want to benefit from our 'Suspend and Resume' feature on our Inbound platforms.
+Whilst our Contact Centre Suite and SIP services will take your business out of PCI Scope by removing the card details from the call, you may simply want to benefit from our 'Suspend and Resume' feature on our Inbound platforms

 Network Call Recording is a highly-secure solution that makes it easy to record, store and play back all inbound calls.
 Our intuitive product suites helps you manage recordings to, train staff and improve your customer experience using true examples.

-Why is PCI
+Why Is PCI Compliance Important?